Nusa Penida Island Tour To Get The Best Instagram Photos

 Kelingking Beach

-Kelingking Beach view from the top is one of the most well-known pictures from Bali, and it is not even on the Bali island.
-Mountains surrounding the beach resemble the shape of a dinosaur head.
+Kelingking Beach’s view from the top is one of the most well-known pictures from Bali, and it is not even on the Bali island.
+The mountains surrounding the beach resemble the shape of a dinosaur head.
 Blue and clear water surrounds a white sand beach somewhere down below.
 Pictures cannot convey, how spectacular this looks in real life.

 There is a steep path leading down to the beach itself.
-Majority of tourists stay at the top, queue to take their selfies, and go to the next item in their Nusa Penida itinerary.
+The majority of tourists stay at the top, queue to take their selfies, and go to the next item in their Nusa Penida itinerary.

-My tip would be to agree with your guide that you will stay a bit longer so that you could climb a bit down.
+My tip would be to agree with your guide that you should stay a bit longer so that you can climb a bit down.

-When I visited the Kelingking Beach, I got probably halfway down to the beach, and now I regret not going all the way down.
+When I visited Kelingking Beach, I got probably halfway down to the beach, and now I regret not going all the way down.
 It is estimated to be a 45-minute climb one way, and it is steep and hard due to the hot weather and the poor condition of the path.
 However, this makes the beach all the more enticing, as not many people go there.
-I’ve seen some stunning pictures from the beach which have made me add it to my wish-list.
-To go once more to Nusa Penida and climb all the way down.
+I’ve seen some stunning pictures from the beach which have made me add it to my wish list.
+To go once more to Nusa Penida and climb down.

-If you aren’t up to the climb to the beach, I’d suggest to climb at least a little bit down.
-It is surprising that so many people are queuing at the top of the path to take a picture, but after a 5-minute climb down there are almost no people, but the view is almost the same.
+If you aren’t up to the climb to the beach, I’d suggest climbing at least a little bit down.
+Surprisingly, so many people are queuing at the top of the path to take a picture, but after a 5-minute climb down there are almost no people, but the view is almost the same.

 Angel’s Billabong

 Angel’s Billabong is a cliff that has naturally been shaped like an infinity pool.
-There are some incredible Instagram pictures portraying it in all of its beauty.
+Some incredible Instagram pictures portray it in all of its beauty.

 The view that you will see might be different because it is dependent on the tide.
-When our group visited this place, our guide tried to tell us that we need to take pictures.
-Now that I’m looking through my gallery I see that I took none because I didn’t know what I’m looking at.
+When our group visited this place, our guide tried to tell us that we needed to take pictures.
+Now that I’m looking through my gallery I see that I took none because I didn’t know what I was looking at.
 As the tide was low, the Angel’s Billabong didn’t look impressive at all.
 Especially because the previous object was the jaw-dropping Kelingking beach.

 What seemed impressive for our group was the waves against the cliffs, when we climbed a little bit up from the Angel’s Billabong.